 Ridge Vents are probably the most common type of vents used today, and they are important components in homes that do not use an electric ventilation system.
 They are installed along the roof’s peaks, where accumulated hot air in the attic rises and escapes through these vents.
-Ridge vents are usually made of molded copolymer and are installed underneath shingles to make the roof look seamless.
+Ridge vents are usually made of the molded copolymer and are installed underneath shingles to make the roof look seamless.
 They look almost invisible to anyone who isn’t a roofer.
 Cool air then enters the roof through soffit vents, which are parallel to the eaves of the soffit.
 These vents are usually grilles that run along the soffit.

-Gable-end vents are installed, as the name suggests, along the gable-end’s peak.
+Gable-end vents are installed, as the name suggests, along the gable-ends peak.
 When gable-end vents are used without extra intake vents situated at a roof assembly’s low points, gable-end vents operate as intake and exhaust vents, considering on the wind direction.
-To boot, their effectiveness depends on wind speed and direction; they’re more effective once wind is of a decent speed and coming from a direction perpendicular to the roof assembly’s gable ends.
+To boot, their effectiveness depends on wind speed and direction; they’re more effective once the wind is of decent speed and coming from a direction perpendicular to the roof assembly’s gable ends.
 Gable-end vents are of restricted effectiveness once winds are light and/or returning from a direction parallel to the roof assembly’s gable ends.

-These powered vents could also be controlled by thermostat and/or humidistat switches that cause the vents to run solely above a planned temperature or relative humidity.
+These powered vents could also be controlled by a thermostat and/or humidistat switches that cause the vents to run solely above a planned temperature or relative humidity.
 Powered vents also should have a manual override.

 Powered ventilation shouldn’t be utilized in combination with ridge vents or static vents placed close to a roof’s ridge.
-In several instances, the air volume being exhausted by the powered ventilation can lead to air intake and, therefore, potential moisture infiltration through ridge vents or static vents.
+In several instances, the air volume being exhausted by the powered ventilation can lead to the air intake and, therefore, potential moisture infiltration through ridge vents or static vents.